 The Center for Patient Protection is the first advocacy of its kind to call for a national strategy for removing gender-related barriers to healthcare for women (see below), including participation in clinical research, which currently places too many women at risk for adverse outcomes compared with male counterparts.
 The Center also urges the creation of a comprehensive strategy for suicide prevention, including adoption of the three-digit 988 crisis line.

 The Center for Patient Protection continues its unique work in providing compassionate support to patients and families seeking safer care and helping them to navigate through the aftermath of medical errors.
 Too many patients and families around the world report major difficulty in obtaining proper healthcare responses when faced with adverse events in the hospital setting or when confronted by serious breakdowns in care or communication with the healthcare team.

 Many say they have nowhere to turn during these times of greatest need and emotional stress where the well-being of a loved one hangs in the balance or the search for answers hits a wall of silence.

-The first of its kind anywhere, and now in its 8th year, The Center’s online outreach clinic has helped and supported patients and families in every major country around the world.
-Despite a heavy caseload, and entire weeks often devoted to the needs and intervention requests of a single patient or family member, no outreach for help has ever been turned away.
+The first of its kind anywhere, and now in its 8th year, The Center’s online outreach clinic has helped and supported patients and families around the world.
+Despite a heavy caseload, and entire weeks often devoted to the needs and intervention requests of a single patient or family member, no outreach for help from vulnerable or financially disadvantaged patients or families has ever been turned away.

 The Center for Patient Protection continues its policy, guided by its healing healthcare virtues, of never charging the most vulnerable patients and families for this service.